brushed metal background

 Energizing Rural Communities Prize

-The Energizing Rural Communities Prize is for you if you want to build essential partnerships or secure the capital needed to help a rural or remote community improve their energy systems and advance clean energy demonstration projects.
+The Energizing Rural Communities Prize is for teams to build essential partnerships or secure the capital needed to help a rural or remote community improve their energy systems and advance clean energy demonstration projects.

 Energizing Rural Communities Prize